aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/_index.md

 {{% alert color="primary" %}}

 You can modify VBA or Macro Code using Aspose.Cells for JavaScript via C++.
-Aspose.Cells has added the following module and classes to read and modify the VBA project in the Excel file.
+Aspose.Cells has added the following modules and classes to read and modify the VBA project in the Excel file.

 - Aspose.Cells.Vba
 - VbaProject